boazbk/tcs/lec_12_NP.md

 We will now  use reductions to  show that the  problems above- 3SAT, Quadratic Equations, Maximum Cut, and Longest Path- are indeed computationally equivalent to one another.
 We start by  reducing 3SAT to the latter three problems, demonstrating that solving either of them will solve it 3SAT.
+Along the way we will introduce one more problem: the _independent set_  problem.
+Like the others it shares the characteristics that it is an important and well motivated computational problem, and that the best known algorithm for it takes exponential time.

 ![Our first stage in showing equivalence is to reduce  3SAT to the  three other problems](../figure/sat_to_others.png){#figureid .class width=300px height=300px}